IABTechLab/uid2-web-integrations/examples/google-esp-integration/esp-integration.md

 ## Publisher Integrations

 Once a encrypted signal is cached, Secure Signal does not execute the hanlder to generate new singal, thus it is necessary to clear the cache before login and after logout.
-Since Secure Signal does not provide a way to delete/invalidate a specific id, publishers to need to call `window.googletag.encryptedSignalProviders.clearAllCache()` to clear all shared encrypted signals as part of their login/logout workflows.
+Since Secure Signal does not provide a way to delete/invalidate a specific id, publishers to need to call `window.googletag.secureSignalProviders.clearAllCache()` to clear all shared encrypted signals as part of their login/logout workflows.

 ### Server-Only Integration

 In order to share encrypted signals, the hosted auto-loaded Secure Signal script should be able to make a call to async function `window.getUid2AdvertisingToken` and receive `advertising_token` as a string.

 For example:

 ```
     window.getUid2AdvertisingToken = async () => {
       // Make a call to get a fresh identity which could last for at least 12 hrs